CFMHMC/CFMHMC.github.io/blog/index.md

 # {% include icon.html icon="fa-solid fa-feather-pointed" %}News

+### 2025.05
+Shuyi Pan Wins Honorable Mention at CHI 2025 for Research on Human-Chatbot Relationships

+{%
+  include figure.html
+  image="images/output.jpg"
+  caption=""
+  link="team"
+  width="40%"
+%}

+Shuyi Pan’s paper, “Developing a Social Support Framework: Understanding the Reciprocity in Human-Chatbot Relationship,” received an Honorable Mention (top 5%) at CHI 2025, a top-tier HCI conference.
+The study explores how users and chatbots engage in mutual support exchanges, offering new insights into social AI.
+Pan presented the work at the CHI conference in Yokohama, Japan on April 4th.
+Congratulations!

 ### 2025.04
 Welcome to our 3rd Human-Machine Communication Graduate Students Symposium on April 28, 2025!